rguin26/HW4/README.md

 # Install this package
 install_github("rguin26/HW4")

-# Finally, load the package, and you should be able to use all the primary functions and view their documentation/help pages
+# Finally, load the package, and one should be able to use all the primary functions and view their documentation/help pages
 library(HW4)
 ```

 ## Usage:

 The primary functions of this package can be used with real data or synthetic data.
 Provided below are some basic examples, using randomly selected data, about how these functions can be properly used.
 As mentioned before, `x` can be either a vector (for simple linear regression), a matrix, or a dataframe, and the different examples for the `get_lin_least_sq_model` function point that out.
-Also, you can get results for any of the possible cases:
+Also, one can get results for any of the possible cases:
   - OLS
   - WLS
   - OLS, no intercept